 You may also want to consider adding a “mute” button or link in your emails.
 This will reduce your unsubscribes during periods of increased sending.
 Your audience might want to stay on your list and hear from you…just not right now, or not about this particular topic/promotion.

 Give your audience the freedom to choose.

 Plus, this allows you to send messages to a segment of subscribers that actually WANTS to receive them.
 You’ll likely see higher conversion rates, higher opens and clicks, and higher revenue generated from this targeted audience.

 To keep up with the competition, you’ll want to make sure you’re sending holiday emails with content your subscribers want this time of year, like great deals on your products.

 Don’t have a physical product to offer?
 This is the perfect time to provide discounts on digital gifts like online courses, ebooks, checklists, templates, and more.

-You can apply this to your holiday email campaigns by directly mentioning special offers and details about those offers in your subject lines.
 If you plan on featuring a 50% discount on an online course, make sure you mention the course and the discount in your subject line.

 The more you can emphasize the urgency or importance of buying now, the more you can influence subscribers to take action.